Official Website of the Vatican Museums

 Yes, the website offers discounts for children aged 7 to 17 years and students up to 25 years with valid ID.

-What to do if the tickets are sold out on the official Vatican website?
+What to do if the tickets are sold out on the Vatican official website?

 What are the photography rules at the Vatican, as stated on the official website?